almazom/koodo-reader/docs/PROGRESS.md

 - Plugin system appears to be the most promising integration point for LLM services
 - Docker-based development environment provides consistent and reproducible setup
 - Our Docker setup now provides reliable access via both localhost and server IP
 - Minimax chapter summarization will be our first LLM feature, with a flexible architecture to add more LLM providers later
+- API keys are carefully managed to ensure security and prevent accidental commits to version control